zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 {% include template-h1.html %}

-## Overview
+## What’s Entity Framework Extensions?

-Entity Framework Extensions improve your performance dramatically.
+This library allows you to improve your Entity Framework performance dramatically.

 It’s easy to use, and easy to customize.

+{% include template-example.html %}
 {% highlight csharp %}
 // Easy to use
 ctx.BulkSaveChanges();

-// Easy to customize
-context.BulkSaveChanges(bulk => bulk.BatchSize = 100);
-{% endhighlight %}
+### Is it that simple?

+Yes,

+That’s why people feel in love so easily with our library.

+### Who use it?

+Already thousands of companies of all sizes and all kinds use it:

+- From start-up company with one developer
+- To fortune 100 companies with hundreds of developers

+Are you still not using it?
+Give it one try and you will understand why they choose our library.

 ## Bulk SaveChanges

-The BulkSaveChanges works like SaveChanges but way faster.
+The BulkSaveChanges methods replace the SaveChanges methods.
+They work similar, but BulkSaveChanges is way faster!

-BulkSaveChanges use Bulk Operations to save all entities in the Change Tracker efficiently instead of performing a database round-trip for every entity like SaveChanges does.

-BulkSaveChanges support everything:
+BulkSaveChanges supports everything:

+- Association (One to One, One to Many, Many to Many, etc.)
-- Complex Types
+- Complex Type
+- Enum
 - Inheritance (TPC, TPH, TPT)
-- Relationship (One to One, One to Many, Many to Many)
+- Navigation Property
+- Self-Hierarchy
+- Etc.

 ### Example
 {% include template-example.html %}